Thierry Steimetz

-Thierry Steimetz (born 9 July 1983) is a French former professional footballer who played as a midfielder.
+Thierry Steimetz (9 July 1983 – 11 January 2026) was a French professional footballer who played as a midfielder.

-F91 Dudelange
+Career

-In July 2012, he joined Luxembourgian club F91 Dudelange.
+In July 2012, Steimetz joined Luxembourgish club F91 Dudelange.
 He scored two goals away in a UEFA Champions League second qualifying round second leg match against Red Bull Salzburg to help his side to a famous victory.
 Despite losing 3–4 on the night in Austria, the aggregate result ended up 4–4, and Dudelange progressed on the away goal rule.

+At the age of 33, during his time at German club FC Homburg, Steimetz had to have his right leg amputated after a malignant tumour was discovered and he retired from playing.

+Death

+Steimetz died in Ham-sous-Varsberg from cancer on 11 January 2026, at the age of 42.